cellsignal/incytr-viz/src/incytr_viz/assets/help.md

 ### Network View

 - The network view shows the number of 4-step networks occurring between various cell types, subject to the applied filter.
 - By default, node area is logarithmically (log2) proportional to the cluster's population share within the total cell population for the condition, and edge widths are linearly proportional to the raw number of pathways the edge represents.
-Sizes can be adjusted in the options tab, as datasets vary significantly.
-Please select 'Show network weights' and 'Show cluster population sizes' in the options tab to show exact numbers.
+These can be adjusted in the options tab for clarity, as datasets vary significantly.
+For exact numbers, please select 'Show network weights' and/or 'Show cluster population sizes' in the options tab.

 - Click on an edge to switch to the river view, which will show the component genes involved in the pathways comprising that edge